mrcinv/GSEA.py/README.md

 gsea leukemmia.txt pathways.txt
 ```

-should produce the following results similar to this:
+should produce results similar to this:

 ```
 gene set	NES	p-value